Skip to Content

 What Kind Of Switch Do I Need?

 You may find yourself in a situation where you need to determine which switches to utilize in each room when renovating your house.
-If you are new to lighting, you may be surprised to learn that many switches are available, many of which are appropriate for each purpose.
+If you are new to lighting, you may be surprised to learn that many products are available, many of which are appropriate for each purpose.

 There are two primary considerations to make: function and aesthetics.